simonmichael/hledger_site/src/faq.md

 and/or the [chat room](support.md).

 If you want the most complete reference, go straight to the [hledger manual](hledger.md).
-If you read this and nothing else, you'll be an expert.
+If you read this and nothing else, you'll be a hledger expert.
 But it is rather large; so maybe read the table of contents, the first sections, and just skim the rest so you know where to find out more.